 Depression is a very common illness that affects at least one in four Australians within their lifetime.
 This is no exception in Adelaide.
 Many people play down the seriousness of this illness as it may have few overt symptoms, and they may mistakenly assume they can ‘snap out of it’.
 Unfortunately, these attitudes are far from the truth.
 Research indicates that depression is a genuine illness that can cause much suffering.
 However, with the right care depression can be successfully treated.

-BlueSky Psychology is a Depression and Anxiety Clinic – in Adelaide with eight experienced Clinical Psychologists
+BlueSky Psychology is a Depression and Anxiety Clinic – in Adelaide with 14 experienced Psychologists

 What are the Symptoms of Depression?